Johns-Hopkins-CISRE/MISST/README.md

 ```

 # Preparing The Dataset
 In order to use MIST, a specific dataset format must be followed.
-In this section, the rules for both the PSG and Hypnogram files are outlined.
-If they are not strictly adhered to, the program may result in an error.
+This section outlines the rules for both the PSG and Hypnogram files.
+The program may result in an error if this formatting is not strictly adhered to.

 The dataset must be placed into the `MIST/mist/data/` directory, with the following structure:
 - Each PSG recording **must** be in it's own subdirectory